Jennifer Canfield, KTOO - Juneau

-Jennifer Canfield is a reporter at KMXT in Kodiak.
+Jennifer Canfield is a reporter at KTOO in Juneau.

 One hundred years ago today, the largest explosive volcanic eruption of the 20th century happened in Alaska.
 The Katmai-Novarupta explosion was 30 times bigger than the Mt.
 Saint Helens eruption in 1980.

 The FBI is asking for help in locating the gun they believe was used to murder Petty Officer 1st Class James Hopkins and retired Coast Guard Chief Petty Officer Richard Belisle last month at the Coast Guard Communications Station.

 Changes to the J-1 Visa program were announced Friday by the State Department.
 While some changes take effect immediately, Alaska’s seafood processors- which rely heavily on the workforce the program provides- won’t be affected until November.
 It’s a relief for the processors and fishermen who are preparing for salmon season, but it’s not great news for local cannery workers in Kodiak who are struggling to make ends meet.

 Well over a hundred volunteers, mostly Coast Guard members and family, gathered early this morning at the Communications Station to help the FBI search for evidence related to the murders of Petty Officer 1st Class James Hopkins and retired Chief Petty Officer Richard Belisle.
 The two men were found dead the morning of April 12th by coworkers at the CommSta.